000xE/vIDsafe/README.md

 ## Functional requirements

+- [ ] Master account:
 	- [ ] Allow the user to create a master account
 	- [ ] Allow the user to login to their master account
+	- [ ] Allow the user to manage their master account
+- [ ] Vault:
+	- [ ] Identities:
 		- [ ] Allow the user to create/manage identities/profiles based on their needs
+		- [ ] Allow the user to search for public information of their identities
+	- [ ] Credentials:
 		- [ ] Allow the user to generate or store and manage credentials and assign them to the identities
 		- [ ] Allow the user to generate passwords and passphrases
 		- [ ] Allow the user to see a history of previously generated passwords
-- [ ] Allow the user to import and export their data (Identities and their credentials)
-- [ ] Allow the user to manage their master account
 		- [ ] Allow the user to check for compromised credentials
+	- [ ] General:
+		- [ ] Display an overview of the user's vault
+		- [ ] Encrypt the vault using the methods bcrypt and AES
-- [ ] Allow the user to search for public information of their identities
+		- [ ] Allow the user to import and export their vault
+- [ ] Application:
 	- [ ] Allow the user to change the application's settings
-- [ ] Display an overview of the user's vault
-- [ ] Encypt the vault using the methods bcrypt and AES

 ## Non-functional requirements